Pierstoval/EasyAdminBundle/doc/tutorials/dtos.rst

         // ...
     }

-As Doctrine do not use any getter nor setter to hydrate our objects, we do not need any.
+As Doctrine does not use any getter nor setter to hydrate our objects, we do not need any.

 If we use DTOs, our entity will be populated by the DTO itself when submitting